cziqin/Automated_Stepsizes/README.md

 ### ImageNet
-The ImageNet experiments used a ResNet-18 architecture, which is provided in the file 'resnet.py' within the 'Neural_Network' folder.
+The ImageNet experiments used a ResNet-18 architecture, which is provided in the file 'resnet.py' within the 'Neural_Network' directory.

 > Note: